nsanders9022/HairSalon/README.md

 #### By _**Nicole Sanders**_

 ## Description
-This web application allows the user to enter in new stylists that work at the salon and clients that work with the stylists.
-The user will be able to update a client's name and delete clients when they stop frequenting the salon.
+This web application allows the user to enter in new stylists that work at the salon and clients that go to each stylist.
+The user will be able to update a client's name and delete clients when they stop frequenting the salon as well as update a stylist's name and delete the stylist.

 ## Setup/Installation Requirements